HasanNahiyanNobel/Playground-Love-JS/tutorial-6-the-modern-js/Notes.md

 ### Others
 So [this](https://javascript.info/array#a-word-about-length) says, the simplest way to clear the array is: `arr.length = 0`.
 This may become helpful in certain cases.

+## Map and Set
+* The alternative to Set could be an array of users, and the code to check for duplicates on every insertion using arr.find.
+But the performance would be much worse, because this method walks through the whole array checking every element.
+Set is much better optimized internally for uniqueness checks.